 Streamlined Data Integration

 By enabling data virtualization, data fabric simplifies data integration and reduces the need for data duplication.
-This not only lowers storage costs but also minimizes the complexity of data management, allowing organizations to focus on deriving value from their data.
+This not only lowers storage costs but also minimizes the complexity of data management, allowing organizations to focus on deriving value from their data across different architectures, from traditional data warehouses to modern data lakehouses.

 Empowering Business Users